Editor’s Note: This article was originally published in 2012 and was updated with new information in October 2018.

 The real value in a mechanics lien is obvious when it’s compared to it’s “peers.”
 Here are some alternatives for recovering payment in construction: sending continued demands, a breach of contract claim (through collections, arbitration, or litigation), joint check agreements, a promissory note, or a personal guaranty.

 But here’s the baseline reason mechanics liens are superior to the above remedies: it’s the only remedy that attaches itself a debtor’s property.
 While taking someone to court may seem like the classic route for going after non-payment, litigation is risky and expensive.
-Plus, a mechanics lien doesn’t necessarily rule out litigation (or any of the other remedies, either).

 3) WHY DO OTHER PARTIES WANT TO AVOID LIENS?

 The “other parties” we speak of are the top-tiered parties on construction projects.
 Specifically, we’re talking about the project/property owners, general contractors, and lenders.
 Read on as we’ll briefly talk about each.

 As stated above, a property owner will have a tough time selling, transferring, or taking loans against the property when a lien is present.
 But what’s the big deal if the owner doesn’t plan on moving or taking out a loan or mortgage?
 Liens still present an issue.